Has Your Accident Resulted In Head Trauma Or Brain Injury?

 - The draining of clear liquid from the nose and/or ears

 Suffering from a brain injury can be extremely isolating.
 Unlike physical injuries like broken bones, other people cannot see your injury.
 It can also be more difficult to determine a recovery time for a brain injury than it is for other types of injuries.
 In addition to working with a personal injury lawyer to seek compensation for your damages, consider taking steps to work through the physical and emotional difficulties that accompany a brain injury with help from a counselor or support group.
 There are support groups for brain injury patients throughout Wisconsin.
 In Appleton, this type of support group is available at St. Elizabeth Healthcare.

 Recovering from a brain injury could require you to do things you never thought you would have to do, like re-learn how to walk, how to eat and how to perform basic tasks that you once took for granted.
 Do not allow yourself to suffer financially while you recover.
 Contact an attorney today.

 If you have been in an accident and you are now suffering from a brain injury, work with a member of our team of experienced Neenah brain injury attorneys at Hammett, Bellin & Oswald, LLC, to pursue a personal injury claim.
 We are here to help you seek the money you deserve for your damages.
-Call our firm at 920-202-8872 or toll-free at 866-720-0009 or contact us online today to set up your initial consultation.
+Call our firm at 920-202-8872 or contact us online today to set up your initial consultation.